 LAWYER HELPLINE: ☎ 1800 455 886

 A Grant of Probate is a document that vests the personal representative of the deceased, appointed under a will, with the legal authority to manage the deceased's estate.
 An executors duties can only be carried out under the authority of a grant of probate.
 The person appointed can be almost anyone including a friend or a relative of the deceased however it is not uncommon for a testator to appoint a bank, an accountant or solicitor.
-When the appointee is a family member, friend or other lay member of the public, the assistance of a probate solicitor is often sought.
+When the appointee is a family member, friend or other lay member of the public, the assistance of a probate solicitor is often sought to ensure that the executors duty is properly discharged by an experienced professional person.

 Time Consuming DutyAn executors duties are time-consuming and can involve complex legal and financial issues.
 A solicitor can be instructed by the deceased's personal representative to act in the roll of executor, ensuring that the necessary steps are taken and reducing the chances that legal action will be brought by an unhappy beneficiary.